Tiegist/insurance-risk-analytics/README.md

 ## Business Objective

-AlphaCare Insurance Solutions (ACIS) is developing cutting-edge risk and predictive analytics for car insurance planning and marketing in South Africa.
-As a marketing analytics engineer, this project involves:
+Your employer, AlphaCare Insurance Solutions (ACIS), is committed to developing cutting-edge risk and predictive analytics in the area of car insurance planning and marketing in South Africa.
+You have recently joined the data analytics team as a marketing analytics engineer, and your first project is to analyse historical insurance claim data.
+The objective of your analyses is to help optimise the marketing strategy and discover "low-risk" targets for which the premium could be reduced, thereby creating an opportunity to attract new clients.

-- Analyzing historical insurance claim data (February 2014 to August 2015)
+The historical data is from February 2014 to August 2015.
-- Optimizing marketing strategy
-- Discovering "low-risk" segments for premium reduction
-- Building predictive models for risk assessment and premium optimization

 ## Project Structure